picselliahq/picsellia-training-engine/README.md

     export UV_HTTP_TIMEOUT=600
     ```

-6. **Install Dependencies:** Install the required dependencies from the requirements.txt file:
+6. **Install dependencies:** Install the required dependencies from the requirements.txt file:

     ```bash
     uv pip install -r requirements.txt
     ```

-7. **Adding New Packages:** `uv` also handles dependency resolution.
-If you need to add a new package, such as Flask, to your project, you can do so with:
+7. **Managing dependency versions:** Whether you're setting up a new environment or updating an existing one with additional dependencies, the starting point always involves `requirements.in`.
+This file serves as the blueprint for specifying the version constraints for each package, which `uv` then uses to resolve and lock down dependencies in `requirements.txt`.
+This ensures your project's dependency management is both flexible and stable.
+Examples of how to specify dependencies in `requirements.in` include:
+    - For a range of acceptable versions (e.g., Flask):
         ```bash
-      uv pip install flask
+        flask>=2.0.0, <3.0
         ```
-    This ensures that any new dependencies are properly resolved and installed within your environment.

-By following these guidelines, you create a consistent and isolated development environment optimized for efficient dependency management and project development.
+    - For a fixed version when compatibility is crucial:
+        ```bash
+        flask==2.0.0
+        ```
+    - For specifying a minimum version:
+        ```bash
+        flask>=2.0.0
+        ```
+    It's crucial to validate that your model performs optimally across the specified dependency ranges by testing thoroughly.
+Should any version range introduce compatibility issues, it may be necessary to narrow down the specifications to a single, stable version that ensures consistent performance.

+8. **Creating or updating `requirements.txt` from `requirements.in`:** Whether you're setting up `requirements.txt` for the first time or updating it to reflect changes in `requirements.in`, the command remains the same:
+    ```bash
+    uv pip compile requirements.in -o requirements.txt
+    ```
+    This command generates or updates `requirements.txt`, locking your project to specific versions of dependencies based on the guidelines you've set in `requirements.in`.
+This ensures your environment is both reproducible and consistent, whether you're adding new dependencies or updating existing ones.

 # Configuration 🛠️️